MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/apns-setup.md

 ### Set up APNs

-Log in to the Mobile Center portal, select your application, click on the **Push** button from the left menu then click **Next** to reveal the push notification settings UI:
+Log in to the App Center portal, select your application, click on the **Push** button from the left menu then click **Next** to reveal the push notification settings UI:

 ![mobile-center-push-settings](images/ios-push-settings-mc-portal.png)